CiscoISE/ciscoise-terraform-automation-azure-nodes/README.md

 3. Check ISE image subscription status for Azure marketplace agreement acceptance and ISE VM image version details - [Refer here](./docs/azure-cli-commands.md)
 4. ( :exclamation: `IMPORTANT` )- This ISE setup is being deployed in the high availability so please make sure the `region` selected to deploy the ISE VM supports the `Availability zones`.
 [Regions that support availability zone](https://azure.microsoft.com/en-gb/explore/global-infrastructure/geographies/#geographies)
 5. For existing VNET setup: 3 Private Subnets - (2 subnets for deploying VM and Loadbalancer and, 1 - subnet delegated to service Microsoft.Web/serverFarms  for Function App VNET integration)
-6. As a terraform good practice, it is mandatory to create Azure storage account configuration which needs to be referenced in terraform init command.
-Storing terraform state files in storage account provides enhanced collaboration, security and durability over keeping state files locally.
-Run below commands to configure storage account
+6. As per Terraform's best practice, it is recommended to store the state file remotely in cloud.
+As Storing terraform state files in storage account provides enhanced collaboration, security and durability over keeping state files locally.
+- If you have a Azure storage account already created to store the state file, that needs to be referenced in terraform init command.
+- If you do not have an existing storage account then please create Azure storage account configuration which needs to be referenced in terraform init command.
+-- Run below commands to configure storage account
 ```
 az group create --name myResourceGroup --location eastus